-Anyone looking for assistance can contact Sophia Solomon, the ANC’s Community Settlement/Integration Counsellor, at 709-552-4736 or firstname.lastname@example.org.
+Anyone looking for advice can contact Sophia Solomon, the ANC’s Community Settlement/Integration Counsellor, at 709-552-4736 or

 Supports for Atlantic Immigration Pilot

 The ANC continues to offer Atlantic Immigration Pilot program supports at no charge to both employers and employees.
-Employers interested in learning more about the AIP program can contact Zack Noel, the ANC’s AIP Officer, at 709-552-2262 or email@example.com.
+Employers or potential candidates (temporary foreign workers or international students at post-secondary institutions) interested in learning more about the AIP program, can contact Zack Noel, the ANC’s AIP Officer, at 709-552-2262 or firstname.lastname@example.org.